barryclark/jekyll-now/_cultures/2022-04-09-three-ways-of-devops.md

 <img width="600" src="/images/unicorn-waiting.png">
 </p>

 ... didn't we all encounter something like this?
 The most of the time we're waiting for stuff and waste our time in meetings or in manual tasks.
-To create value for a customer we need rethink a lot.
+To create value for a customer we need to rethink a lot.
 The book `Accelerate` provides awesome capabilities to drive improvement:

 <p align="center">
 <img width="600" src="/images/24-capabilities.png">
 </p>

-Those 24 capabilities are forming a great northstar that can be used as an orientation.
+Those 24 capabilities are a great northstar, that can be used as an orientation in your way to master DevOps.

 ## The three ways of DevOps